zmon1010/kendo-ui-core/docs/knowledge-base/vs_online_continuous_integration_login_problem.md

 ---
-title: Visual Studio Online Continuous Integration Asking for Login
+title: Visual Studio Online Continuous Integration Asks for Login
 description: A solution for The login dialog is randomly displayed during builds in VS Online builds
 type: troubleshooting
 page_title: VS Online Continuous Integration has an authentication issue